-The re-integration process is effortless and uncomplicated for some former prisoners, as their families can accept them for who they are (Hochstetler, DeLisi & Pratt, 2010).
-This group is usually employed and therefore financially supported (Mears & Mestre, 2012).
-In the process, they also gain social support networks (Cochran, 2014).
-On the other hand, the re-integration of other former prisoners becomes exhausting and strenuous if their families cannot acknowledge them (Morash, Kashy, Bohmert, Cobbina & Smith, 2017) and if they fail to secure employment (Harris & Keller, 2005).
-Besides, if they surround themselves with bad influences such as negative and anti-social peers, they can be influenced to commit crime again (Taylor & Becker, 2015).
+The re-integration process is effortless and uncomplicated for some former prisoners, as their families can accept them for who they are (Hochstetler, DeLisi and Pratt 2010).
+This group is usually employed and therefore financially supported (Mears and Mestre 2012).
+In the process, they also gain social support networks (Cochran 2014).
+On the other hand, the re-integration of other former prisoners becomes exhausting and strenuous if their families do not acknowledge them (Morash et al. 2017) and if they fail to secure employment (Harris and Keller 2005).
+Besides, if they surround themselves with bad influences such as negative and anti-social peers, they can be influenced to commit crime again (Taylor and Becker 2015).

-Studies on recidivism have garnered recent attention among Malaysian researchers (Jasni, Ah & Nasir, 2020; Sivabalan, Ibrahim, Mohamad, & Zakaria, 2021).
+Studies on recidivism have garnered recent attention among Malaysian researchers (Mohd Alif, Siti Hajar and Norruzeyati 2020; Tharshini et al. 2021).
 However, to date, only two studies focus on protective factors in the local context.
-These studies conducted by Sivabalan and Ibrahim (2018) are systematic reviews underlying four main factors which contribute towards the successful re-integration of prisoners, namely, (i) motivation to change, (ii) social support, (iii) religious beliefs, and (iv) employment.
+These studies conducted by Tharshini and Fauziah (2018) are systematic reviews underlying four main factors which contribute towards the successful re-integration of prisoners, namely, motivation to change, social support, religious beliefs and employment.
 Their findings also found that these protective factors reduce recidivism rates and prevent the re-involvement of criminal activities among ex-prisoners.
-Besides, Sathoo, Ibrahim, Sulaiman, and Mohamad (2021) discussed the social support provided to prisoners who were participants of a parole program that facilitates re-integration.
-The study results reported four dimensions of social support, identified to facilitate integration: 1) parole officer's support, 2) peer support, 3) family support and 4) employer support.
+Besides, Sathoo et al. (2021) discussed the social support provided to prisoners who were participants of a parole programme that facilitates re-integration.
+The study results reported four dimensions of social support, family support and employer support.

 In addition to these findings, several other protective factors remain underexplored and would need to be identified.
-Factors such as housing, stable employment, marriage, substance abuse issues, and health can be further discussed as a successful re-integration of former prisoners into society involves a complex set of protective factors.
+Factors such as housing, stable employment, marriage, substance abuse issues and health can be further discussed as a successful re-integration of former prisoners into society involves a complex set of protective factors.
 The current study is a primary study exploring the lives of ex-prisoners who have been successful in receiving and utilising these protective factors to prevent reinvolvement in crime and foster positive life events.

 This study focused on the success of former prisoners in the re-integration process.
-In this study, the researcher highlights the success stories of a former prisoner who managed to re-integrate into the community.
+In this study, the researchers highlight the success stories of a former prisoner who managed to re-integrate into the community.
 This study explored the aspects that led to their successful re-integration.
 The group's success might be due to the protective factors surrounding them, which, in turn, assisted them in transforming into productive individuals.
 It is hoped that the real-life data collected in this study will be a reference for determining the success factors of former prisoner re-integration.
 Therefore, significantly, it is important to record this achievement academically from the perspective of the Malaysian criminal justice system.
 Such a study could guide formulating intervention steps, besides providing a systematic approach for future cases.